joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/bob/bob.md

 ### Purpose

-This DAG brings Bob (bob-o-construtor) data, a service developed by B2B for house registry and now it has been used by AA (Autonomous Agents).
+This DAG brings [Bob (bob-o-construtor)](https://github.com/quintoandar/bob-o-construtor) data, a service developed by B2B for house registry and now it has been used by AA (Autonomous Agents).

 ### Execution Interval

 This DAG is triggered daily.

 More information about run time [here]({chart_url}{dag_id}).

 ### Outputs

-This pipeline produces the following output tables in the clean layer:
+1. In datalake raw:
+    - All tables available in source's database, except for Operationals.

+2. In datalake clean:
 - `attribution_profess`
 - `attribution_profess_aud`
 - `house_draft`